1. Introduction

 | Personal essays | Low | All detectors most reliable here |

-- The score does not identify the author of a text.
+- The profile does not identify the author of a text.

-- A high score does not prove AI generation.
+- A high instance count does not prove AI generation.

-- A low score does not prove human authorship.
+- A zero or low count does not prove human authorship.

 - The diagnostic should not be used as the sole basis for disciplinary action, public accusation, or irreversible decisions affecting individuals.